joanpablo/reactive_forms/README.md

 });
 ```

-The previous code is equivalent to the following one:
+The previous code is equivalent to the following:

 ```dart
 final form = FormGroup({